SymbianSource/oss.FCL.sftools.dev.build/buildframework/helium/doc/src/manual/product_example.rst

                 .
                 .
                 .
-    \mc_sw      #contains any extra software required for the build i.e. new features to be added that are not yet in the main line code.
+    \sw      #contains any extra software required for the build i.e. new features to be added that are not yet in the main line code.
-        \mc_nummber_sw
+        \nummber_sw
             \exports